What is the Primary PE and sport premium?

 - Storage equipment.

-5. To subsidise the cost of swimming lessons.
-All junior children currently attend swimming lessons every week for one term during the year.
-The grant helps to fund the cost of lessons and transport.
+- To subsidise the cost of swimming lessons.
+All junior children attended swimming lessons every week for one term during the year.
+The grant helped to fund the cost of lessons and transport.

 The impact of the funding on pupil participation and attainment in sport activities can be seen in the results of pupil voice interviews and the outcomes of teacher assessment: